fishforwish/fgc/ms.md

 \hypertarget{Research-Questions}{%
 \section{Research Questions}\label{Research-Questions}}

-JD: Are these really two separate RQs, or just two separate analyses?
-I assume “future” and “continuance” are referring to specific survey questions?
-CF:  revised and I hope it's clear now.
+There are two research questions:  first, what is the association between mothers' beliefs about the benefits of FGC and their plans for their daughters' FGC future; second, what is the association between women's beliefs and their opinion about whether FGC should be continued.
-There are two research questions:  first, what is the association of daughter's FGC future mothers' FGC beliefs; second, what is the association of FGC continuance and woman's FGC beliefs.
 The two questions were tested as the daughter future model, and the continuance model respectively.
 The continuance model added insights of national prevalence in association with woman's position on whether FGC should be continued.
 In addition, we also tested a “persistence” model, to examine the association of mothers' intention on cutting their daughters and their view of FGC continuance predicted by mother's FGC status and their FGC beliefs.
 JD: Can you clarify following sentence?
 CF:  there are two predictors in the persistence model:  mother's position on fgc continuance and their fgc status.
 The persistence model, the third model, was developed to further understand how the position of the main model could be changed (or mediated/moderated?) under mother's position on whether to continue FGC practice in general. \cfcmt{Do we test countries separately and all together in one big dataset?}